matthewmacleod/Adapt.jl/README.md

 Adapt
 ==============================

-Adpat is a Julia macchine learning suite coded from scratch.
+Adpat is a Julia machine learning suite coded from scratch.

 The main purpose is to implement simple algorithms in order to *prototype new models and ideas*.